BBQuercus/fluffy/README.md

 ### Roadmap

 - [x] Flask application for easy inferencing
-- [x] Fully automated metaflow pipeline for model training
+- [ ] Separate training from inference.
+Fluffy will only remain for inference via the flask application
 - [ ] Open sourcing of all training data and models
-- [ ] Makefile to download models
 - [ ] Addition of spot detection (in collaboration with @zhanyinx)